Assamese film 'Prastawana - The Preamble' unveils poster, trailer & songs

 Veteran actor Tapan Das reflected on his involvement, stating, “This represents a novel experience for me.
 I have previously engaged with Dilip Borah’s highly regarded and celebrated novel ‘Yatra,’ which captivated me upon reading.
 The character I portray poses a considerable challenge, and I have strived to meet all expectations under his guidance.”

 Dilip Borah wrote the story and screenplay for Prastawana – The Preamble.
 Bitul Das handled cinematography, while Anmol Raj Saikia and Bhaskar Dutta served as assistant directors.
 The film was edited by National Award-winning editor A. Sreekar Prasad and Jhulan Krishna Mahanta.
-Arnab Bora designed the soundscape, Debajit Gayan handled sound designing, Gulok Saha was the art director, and Sumon Phukan oversaw costumes.
+Arnab Bora designed the soundscape, Debajit Gayan handled sound mixing, Gulok Saha was the art director, and Sumon Phukan oversaw costumes.
 Ghanashyam Kalita handled color grading, and Mrigank Pratic Parashar carried out VFX & CGI work.

 Uttam Deka served as the production controller, and Nilakshi Neog did the still photography.
 The film features three musical pieces: “Swahidor Kesa Rocktere,” composed and performed by Satya Ranjan Bhuyan; “O Maji Re,” with music, lyrics, and vocals by Hiteswar Ray; and a Jeng Bihu song, performed by well-known artiste Manjyotsna Mahanta, with lyrics from Amarjyoti Kakoty and Swapna Jyoti Thengal.